JetBrains/kotlin/samples/tetris/README.md

     ./build.sh

 You also may use gradle to build this sample: `../gradlew build`.
+This task builds the sample for all platforms supported by the host.
 Note that SDL2 must be installed on the host.

 For cross-compilation to iOS (on Mac host) use

 	TARGET=iphone ./build.sh
-or

-    ../gradlew buildIphone

 For cross-compilation to Raspberry Pi (on Linux host) use

 	TARGET=raspberrypi ./build.sh
-or

-    ../gradlew buildRaspberry

 During build process compilation script creates interoperability bindings to SDL2, using SDL C headers, and then compiles an application with the produced bindings.